-Observing Organisations by Observing Organisations presents a unique approach derived from direct participant observation of small units within institutions, all in the health and social services sector.
+Observing organisations : anxiety, defence and culture in health. by Hinshelwood, R.D.; Skogstad, W. (Editor)Observing Organisations presents a unique approach derived from direct participant observation of small units within institutions, all in the health and social services sector.
 A range of contributors bring together the results of their own observational projects to show how they were able to come to a psychoanalytically informed understanding of the cultures that arise within healthcare organisations, and how this understanding can be used to overcome difficulties that arise.

 Call Number: eBook

 Publication Date: 2000